kudobuilder/operators/repository/spark/docs/latest/submission.md

       version: 2.4.5
 ```

-Basically, all the Spark application configuration is placed under `spec` section.
+All the Spark application configuration is placed under `spec` section.
 Here you can specify Spark related configuration properties, such as number of executors, number of cores for drivers/executors, amount of memory, etc. There is also a `sparkConf` section, where you can place configuration parameters in the form of key-value pairs.
 In this example, we override the default `spark.ui.port` with a custom value.

+Crucial to the success of running this Spark job is the `serviceAccount`.
+The format for the service account is `{spark-operator name}-spark-service-account`.
+If you have installed the spark operator without specifying the instance name, its name will be `spark-instance`, thus the service account name will need to be `spark-instance-spark-service-account`.

 #### Creating the application